Innovation By Design

 What Is At Stake?

-Relatively undiscovered, the beauty and fragility of East Gippsland's rich biodiversity covers an area of some 31,740 square kilometres.
+Relatively undiscovered, the beauty and fragility of East Gippsland's rich biodiversity covers an area of some 31,740 square kilometers.
 There are lush forests, rugged alpine wilderness and wild beautiful beaches.
-There are Lowland Forests, Dry Forests, Rainforests, Wet or Damp Forests, Heathy Woodlands, Wetlands and Sub-Alpine Grasslands, Shrublands and the Ramsar protected Gippsland Lakes sanctuary.
+There are Lowland Forests, Dry Forests, Rain-forests, Wet or Damp Forests, Heathy Woodlands, Wetlands and Sub-Alpine Grasslands, Shrub-lands and the Ramsar protected Gippsland Lakes sanctuary.
 The combination of southern cool and eastern warm temperate climates create rich biodiversity.
 It provides a haven for rare and threatened bird species and is ideal for spotting shy forest dwellers and marsupials, gliders, superb lyrebirds, parrots, cockatoos, migrant cuckoos and abundant water birds.

 East Gippsland has 72 natives extant (living) mammal species.
 They represent 26 families in 8 orders.
 It comprises only 0.3% of Australia’s total land area but is home to over 20% of her native mammals.
 Most of the major types of Australian mammals are present in this region: 2 of the 2 monotreme families (Platypus and Echidna); 11 of the 17 living marsupial families (Dunnarts and Quolls, Kangaroos, Wallabies, Possums, Koala, Wombats); 5 of the 8 bat families (Flying Foxes); 1 of the 1 family of native rodents and thirty six species of reptiles including the 2.5m Lace Monitor and the 3m Diamond Python.

 The Gippsland Lakes is home to 7 of the10 families of marine mammals including a resident population of 63 Burrunan Dolphins.
 Covering an area of 60,015 hectares, it is a Ramsar site designated to be of international importance under the UNESCO Ramsar convention.
 It consists of a group of coastal lagoons and marsh environments that are separated from the sea by a barrier system of sand dunes and fringed on the seaward side by the Ninety Mile Beach.
-The main lagoons and lakes are fed by a number of river systems that flow down from the mountains.
+The main lagoons and lakes are fed by a number of river systems that flow down from the mountains into a complex and dynamic Estuary environment, where fresh-water meets salt-water from the ocean.
+There is a rhythm of seasonal and annual fluctuations in salinity, water temperature, water quality and tidal flows and a complex geological substructure creating rich biodiversity in the outer perimeters of the lakes ecosystem.

 Our Purpose & Our Approach